The Wish Giver: Water, Water, Everywhere

-Adam lives on a farm that requires water to be trucked in every few days, so he wishes for it to be covered with some as far as the eye can see.
+Adam lives on a farm that requires water to be brought in every few days, mostly by Adam himself, so he wishes for it to be covered with some as far as the eye can see.
 The next day, he is taught dowsing and finds the dowsing rod reacting at every turn.
 When he digs through the soil, a huge geyser shoots out which initially causes his parents, Edward and Sarah, to be joyful.
 But soon the geyser grows out of control, flooding the entire farm.

 Epilogue

-Adam, Polly, and Rowena run to Stew Meat, asking him to fix their wishes, since he has the only other wishing card in Coven Tree.
+Adam, Polly, and Rowena ran to Stew Meat, asking him to fix their wishes, since he has the only other wishing card in Coven Tree.
 He accepts, and he grants all their wishes.
 Polly no longer says mean things about other people and thus never croaks again; Henry is restored to human form, but Rowena forgets him and dates Sam instead; Adam travels around the world to dowse.